Below are the list of vitamin and minerals with there food source and there effects.

 Vitamin K

-Green vegetables like spinach, collards, and broccoli; brussels sprouts; cabbage
+Green vegetables like spinach, collards, and broccoli; brussels

 Important in blood clotting and bone health